arbor-sim/arbor/doc/tutorial/nmodl.rst

   :lines: 11-12,30-37

 Now we have told NMODL how to compute the derivative of ``n``.
-For an initial value problem, we also need to add its initial value and to actually *solve* the ODE.
+For an initial value problem, we also need to add its initial value and actually *solve* the ODE.
 This is achieved by

 .. literalinclude:: ../../python/example/hh/mod/hh04.mod